yasbhatti1/crypto_wallet/README.md

 ## Background

 Your new startup is focusing on building a portfolio management system that supports not only traditional assets like gold, silver, stocks, etc, but crypto-assets as well!
-The problem is, there are so many coins out there!
+The problem is, there are so many coins out there.
 It's a good thing you understand how HD wallets work, since you'll need to build out a system that can create them.

 You're in a race to get to the market.
 There aren't as many tools available in Python for this sort of thing, yet.